alextim/astro-lib/packages/astro-sitemap/README.md

         ],
       },

-      // Create or not a link to sitemap in '<head>' section of generated pages
+      // Create or not a link to sitemap into '<head>' section of generated pages
       createLinkInHead: true,                     // default - true
     }),
   ],